gurvancampion/gurvancampion/README.md

 ## Hey, I'm Gurvan 👋

-Freelance, Full-Stack-Developer and an entrepreneur passionate about web development and new technology.
-I am also an old avid gamer and follow the eSports industry closely.
+Freelance, Full-Stack-Developer, and an entrepreneur passionate about web development and new technology.

 - ✨ Working on multiple frontend & backend projects using Vue.js and Node.js.
 - 🌱 I'm currently digging into the world of AI/ML and web3.